About the Project

 This section guides you through the process of setting up and using the AutoSDV platform.
 Follow these chapters sequentially to build a fully functional autonomous vehicle:

-- Building the Vehicle - Assembling the physical components
+- Building the Vehicle - Assembling the physical components and hardware

 - Operating the Vehicle - Launching and controlling the system